enfiskutensykkel/i-tide/README.md

 I will try to make it with a responsive design, as the old version didn't quite work on small screens such as mobile phones.

+The idea is to use PHP as a template language (as it was originally intended).
+I try to separate business logic from presentation as far as possible by using the same MVC design as for the REST API.

 RESTy API
 ---------
 I've implemented a REST-like (hence "REST**y**") API for this version.
 Seeing how